 Crypto economics of a token is a hybrid between programmatic rules implemented and the entire world of interactions real human beings have with it.

-The differences between crypto economics and traditional economics is that the latter is a product of centuries of research, governance, and observations of social dynamics.
+The difference between crypto economics and traditional economics is that the latter is a product of centuries of research, governance, and observations of social dynamics.
 It is more appropriate to talk about partly designed, partly discovered, partly self-evolved economies than talking about designed economies.

 In contrast, thinking (or designing) the crypto economics elements of a network demands that most of its characteristics be designed from inception.
 It requires designing predefined rules based on all the possible ways human beings can interact with the system.
 Accordingly, designing good rules entails understanding and predicting the way humans will interact within a decentralized system.